 NEW: Patients are being evacuated from St. David’s South Austin Medical Center after the facility lost water and heat. pic.twitter.com/PYbkANEB85— Matt Largey (@mattlargey) February 18, 2021

-The hospital also announced on Twitter that St. David’s emergency center in Cedar Park, Texas, was closed.
+The hospital also announced on Twitter that the St. David’s emergency center in Cedar Park, Texas, was closed.

 Austin has been slammed by power losses due to the unexpected cold snap.
 The city issued a notice Wednesday calling for all residents to boil water before drinking or cooking.